"Unfortunately, my suspicions have been confirmed. I'm being watched. I must hide this book before He finds it."

 Pacifica:What!?
 Mom!
 Dipper: Man, revenge is underrated.
 That felt awesome!

-At the end of the one of the Cold Opens, the Pines decide to go watch tv.
+At the end of the Cold Open for "Little Dipper", the Pines decide to go watch TV.
 As they walk offscreen, Mabel cheerfully says "my favorite part is the theme song."
 Cue the opening and Instrumental Theme Tune.

-Libation for the Dead: Dipper pours some of his soda on the roof when Tyrone commits unintentional suicide.
+Libation for the Dead: Dipper pours some of his soda on the roof when Tyrone commits unintentional suicide in "Double Dipper".